Lets Talk About Massage Bars

 At a recent market interest was shown in our massage bars so I thought I'd give an overview of the butters we use, their properties & their benefits for which I make no claims, medicinal or therapeutic.

 How does one use a massage bar?
 Best results are given after a shower.
 Towel dry and massage the bar over your body.
 The heat from your body melts the bar.
 Use sparingly and massage in well, if your skin is too oily, dab off with towel or paper towel and wait for oils to absorb into your skin before getting dressed.
+A little goes a long way when you using, so they are very cost effective.

 What is a massage bar made of?
 We use cocoa butter, shea butter, essential or fragrance oils.